EpicLabs23/eh-services/dns/README.md

 6. Settings, forward DNS etc are available in: `./etc/bind/named.conf.options`

 ### Adding a new zone file:
-1. Copy the `db.example.local` file as template, make changes accordingly. for any subdomain add an 'A' entry on this very same file.
+1. Copy the `db.example.local` file as template, make changes accordingly.
+2. For any subdomain add an 'A' entry on this very same file.
-2. update `named.conf.local` with the new zone file.
+2. Update `named.conf.local` with the new zone file.